Shaver’s Creek Environmental Center is a beautiful place for anyone interested in the natural world.

 All of our resident birds arrived from rehabilitation centers with permanent disabilities, and they are permitted to Shaver’s Creek to work alongside our Animal Care staff and volunteer team as ambassadors for their wild counterparts.
 Stop by to meet our feathered coworkers — watch a training session, observe a vulture displaying natural foraging behavior, or see a Golden Eagle tearing up enrichment.

-The public is invited to visit Shaver’s Creek on the weekends from mid-June to November for Meet the Creek, a free public program where an interpreter answers questions and presents several birds to the public, giving you an up close look at the birds out of their enclosures.
+The public is invited to visit Shaver’s Creek on the weekends from mid-June to November for Meet the Creek, a free public program where an interpreter answers questions and shares information about our resident birds with our visitors.

 The Klingsberg Aviary is wheelchair- and stroller-friendly, but if you require special parking accommodations, please call Shaver’s Creek at 814-863-2000 for more information when planning your visit.

 Highly adaptable and widespread, crows are some of the most well-known and commonly spotted birds in North America.
 They socialize in a variety of groups and are highly resourceful.
 Despite being common, there is still much to be discovered about this brilliant species!

 American Kestrels require natural tree cavities, nest boxes, or buildings for breeding.
 Kestrels are beneficial predators in farmlands, preying on a variety of agricultural pests.
 Unlike most raptors, American Kestrels differ in appearance between male and female.